 The checkpoint is like a bookmark.
 The log files will be created as the transaction is being carried out, such checkpoints being marked, and carried out using the transaction’s steps.

-If you are preparing for a tech interview and have doubts in your mind, then join Geekster’s full stack web development course to learn programming and prepare for a tech interview from scratch.
+If you are preparing for tech interviews and have doubts in your mind, then join Geekster’s full stack web development course to learn programming and prepare for tech interviews from scratch.
 Get complete placement support with mock interview sessions.

 Read Other Related Articles

-- ReactJs Interview Questions And Answers for Freshers and Experienced
+- Top 9 Interview Questions and Answers for Freshers Success